pi-lar/neuropil/doc/source/ngizero.rst

    :target: https://www.ngi.eu/about/ngi-zero/

-A quick recap of the token structure will show you: neuropil hides everything within a 256-bit address space.
+A quick recap of the token structure will show you: neuropil hides everything within a 256-bit address space or a fingerprint.
 It doesn't matter whether for identities, message topics, realms or simple physical nodes: all are mapped and forced into the same addressing scheme.
 When looking especially at a 256-bit hash of a simple string, the real string is hidden and finding the reverse mapping is ... hm ... difficult.

 .. image:: _static/nlnet.gif
    :width: 50%